Are you ready to unleash your inner Queen?

 You’ve talked about how we’re all judged by who we fuck.
 What do you mean by that?

 Historically the only men who don’t get judged by freely indulging in their sexuality is white straight men.
-The rest of us are judged by who we f*ck, from our gender, to the gender of those we sleep with, to the positions we choose to have sex with, to the religion, the colour of the skin, and whether we do it (sex) under a legally binding contract.
+The rest of us are judged by who we fuck, from our gender, to the gender of those we sleep with, to the positions we choose to have sex with, to the religion, the colour of the skin, and whether we have sex under a legally binding contract.
 From black men being seen as having ‘baby mommas’, to the LGBTQ community being looked down on for the sexual positions that turn them on, to women being sluts in freely having sex.

 We all have sex and we should delight in it and own our own very specific beauty and sexuality.
 I want a world where we’re all walking fiercely down the street knowing we are queens.